GilbertoD/GilbertoD.github.io/_pages/about.md

 # About Me

 I'm a PhD Student at University of California, Santa Barbara.
+I work under the supervision of Jason R. Marden.
 My current research interests include Design and Analysis of Large-Scale Systems, Distributed Control, Game Theory and its Control Engineering Applications.

 # Education